Helios113/deep_nano/content/authors/Christian/_index.md

   - PhD Students

 ---
-Christian is an PhD student in an H2020 MSCA EU project called DESING-EID.
-His is developing theoretical models which can describe the complexity of the material growth process and defect formation in III-V materials.
-Those models are implemented in state-of-the-art QuantumATK commercial simulation framework.
+Christian is a PhD student in the H2020 MSCA EU project called DESING-EID.
+He is developing theoretical models that can describe the complexity of the material growth process and defect formation in III-V materials.
+Those models are implemented in the state-of-the-art QuantumATK commercial simulation framework.